jtruelas/File-Writer/README.md

 You can view the files being written to by simply clicking on them from the file explorer.

 ## Testing
-Some ways to make sure this program is functioning as expected.
+How to ensure the program is functioning as expected:

 _If you run the bash script and press 'Enter' rather than inputting the requested data, it should repeat the request._